-Liverpool City Council is looking to create a new £50m facility which includes the controlled removal of Princes Jetty and construction of a new terminal within a statement building, on a new suspended deck structure in the Mersey.
+The scheme, which involves the controlled removal of Princes Jetty, will see the construction of a new terminal within a statement building, on a new suspended deck structure in the Mersey.

-Last year Liverpool welcomed more than 60 vessels, with 120,000 passengers and crew, but wants to capitalise on the cruise boom by creating a new passenger and baggage facility complete with passport control, lounge, café, toilets, taxi rank and vehicle pick up point.
+In 2019 Liverpool welcomed more than 60 vessels, with 120,000 passengers and crew, but wants to capitalise on the cruise boom by creating a new passenger and baggage facility complete with passport control, lounge, café, toilets, taxi rank and vehicle pick up point.

 The council has awarded the first stage of a two stage design and build contract to UK wide construction company McLaughlin & Harvey who will work alongside consultancy firm Ramboll to develop the facility.